vesperix/libvxsdr/docs/source/building.rst

 However, the build takes longer and all the dependencies are downloaded as source, which takes up more space than a binary package.

-We recommend trying this approach for distributions other than Debian-based (which should use the method shown for Ubuntu) and Red Hat-based (which should use the method shown for Fedora).
+We recommend downloading and building dependencies for distributions other than Debian-based (which should use the method shown for Ubuntu) and Red Hat-based (which should use the method shown for Fedora).